3 Potential Negatives of the Enhanced Nurse Licensure Compact (eNLC)

 While these aren’t necessarily deterrents from attaining a multi-state license it is something nurses should keep in mind.

-Do you see any other negatives?
+Do you see any other negatives with the enhanced nurse licensure compact?